BlueByteSystemsInc/PDMShell/src/ADDTOVAULT.md

 (Optional) Specifies the path to a CSV file containing a list of files or directories to be added to the vault.

 - `dir`:
-(Optional)
+(**Required**)
 Specifies the target directory.
 If not specified current directory is used.
+If using the current directory, use "".

 - `search`:
 (Optional) A search query to filter files or directories to be added to the vault.
 This is **File Explorer** search query.
 Use * as a wildcard.